shreeratn/Mask-detection-COVID/README.md

 Of course, no machine can be perfected completely but this detector has accuracy of over 90% and can learn from the usage too.

-Of course, no machine can be perfected completly but this detector has accuracy of over 90% and can learn from the usage too.

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

 ### Built With